mwgribben/abc-of-chairmanship/10_reports.markdown

 ### Discussion on balance sheet

 A further motion should then be proposed: ‘That the auditors' report and balance sheet be approved.’
-Questions and discussions may then be allowed on the tiems figuring on the balance sheet, which may be criticised by the meeting, and amendments are permissible.
-The meeting can refuse to accept any item on the balance sheets. if so, the correct course is to move an amendment ‘That item x on the balance sheet be referred back to the auditors.’ if this is carried the final motion would read, ‘That the report and balance sheet as amended be approved.’
+Questions and discussions may then be allowed on the items figuring on the balance sheet, which may be criticised by the meeting, and amendments are permissible.
+The meeting can refuse to accept any item on the balance sheets.
+If so, the correct course is to move an amendment ‘That item x on the balance sheet be referred back to the auditors.’ if this is carried the final motion would read, ‘That the report and balance sheet as amended be approved.’
 If they desire, the members may then give instructions by motions about future financial policy.
 Alternatively they may by amendment refer back the whole balance sheet and report.

 The balance sheets of executive and district committees are treated as part of the reports of such bodies, and should be dealt with by the branches as indicated above.